 Taxation of residents

-Resident corporate entities are subject to CIT based on realised worldwide income.
+Resident corporate entities are subject to corporate income tax (CIT) based on realised worldwide income.

-A corporate entity having an annual turnover of less than MGA 200 million is subject to CIT at a rate of 5% of 70% of turnover, with a minimum tax of MGA 16,000.
+A corporate entity having an annual turnover of less than MGA 200 million is subject to CIT at a rate of 5% of 70% of turnover, with a minimum tax of MGA 16,000 to MGA 150,000 depending on the activities.

 A tax reduction of 2% of the amount of purchases of goods and services and equipment subject to regular invoices is applicable.
 However, tax due cannot be less than 3% of the turnover.